Croatia in the Junior Eurovision Song Contest: History

 On 23 September 2014, it was announced that Croatia could possibly return to the 2014 contest in Marsa, Malta due to a tweet composed by the Executive Supervisor of the Junior Eurovision Song Contest, Vladislav Yakovlev.
 Their return was officially confirmed by the EBU on 26 September 2014, with the 2014 contest being scheduled to be broadcast on HRT 2.
 On 23 June 2015, it was announced that HRT would withdraw from the 2015 contest, leaving Croatia out of the edition which took place in Bulgaria.
 On 17 August 2016, HRT ruled out a return to the 2016 contest.
 On 20 May 2017, the Croatian broadcaster announced their ambitions to return to the 2017 contest in Tbilisi.
 However, Croatia was not on the final list of participants released by the EBU and did not compete in the contest.

-On 3 November 2024, the broadcaster published a programme schedule for the day of the 2024 contest which shows that HRT intends to broadcast the contest live on HRT 2 for the first time in a decade.
-A few days later the Croatian Head of Delegation for Eurovision, Tomislav Štengl confirmed on Dobro jutro, Hrvatska that the broadcaster was evaluating a potential return to the contest in 2025 and invisioned that the inaugural winner of the upcoming kids version of The Voice Hrvatska would be the chosen representative.
+On 3 November 2024, the broadcaster published a programme schedule that showed that HRT intended to broadcast the live on HRT 2 for the first time since 2014.
+A few days later, Tomislav Štengl, the Croatian Head of Delegation, confirmed on Dobro jutro, Hrvatska that the broadcaster was evaluating a potential return to the contest in and invisioned that the inaugural winner of the upcoming kids version of The Voice Hrvatska would be the chosen representative.

-On 16 April 2025 during Kod nas doma it was officially confirmed that Croatia will return to the contest in 2025.
-It was also confirmed that Marino Vrgoč will represent Croatia in the contest.
+On 16 April 2025, during Kod nas doma, it was officially confirmed that Croatia will return to the contest in 2025.
+It was also confirmed that Marino Vrgoč, winner of The Voice Kids Hrvatska 2025, would represent Croatia in the contest.
+On 10 November, Vrgoč's song "Snovi" was released, and promotion of the entry included a music video.
+In Croatia, the contest was broadcast on HRT 2, with commentary provided by Mia Dimšić and Duško Ćurlić.